vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 )
 ```

-We can also try calling the model itself, which will fail even though we have seemingly defined the `__call__` method:
+We can also call the module itself, which will fail even though we have defined
+the `__call__` method:
 ```python
 model(jnp.zeros((1, 8)))
 ===